Others

 Try these new tools to protect your IT this holiday

-Work pressure and irregular staffing make holiday seasons the perfect occasion for threat actors.
-Besides direct attacks on your infrastructure, phishing and other scams targeting employees also take a flight in the weeks before Christmas.
-Routine maintenance becomes difficult with fewer hands to do the job.
-Add working from home to the mix, and it looks like you (sysadmin, reboot consultant, designated IT person) will be holding the fort this holiday.
-Do you have other plans for your holidays?
-Luckily, so do we.
-That’s why we’ve worked on some tools to make large deployments easier to manage and easier to
+This post was updated on July 7, 2025 Work pressure and irregular staffing make any holiday or travel season the perfect occasion for threat actors.
+Besides direct attacks on your infrastructure, phishing and other scams targeting employees become more successful through exploiting communication and staffing gaps.
+Routine maintenance also becomes more difficult with fewer (qualified) hands to do the job.
+And if there are any remote or hybrid employees in the mix, it looks like you (sysadmin, tech consultant, designated IT person) will be the go-to person, even if you’re technically away on the beach somewhere along the equator.
+But

 Data PrivacyEncryptionWeb Privacy